U.S. pullout leaves Iraq fragile, divided

 The identity of Iraq, once an influential political power and historically a thriving cultural hub in the Middle East, has changed through the years depending on who was in power, and these changes are reflected in Baghdad's urban landscape.

-Under Saddam, statues and images of the ruler dotted almost every neighbourhood and street.
+Under Saddam, statues and images of the ruler dotted almost every neighborhood and street.

 After the invasion, Iraq's majority Shi'ites rose to political supremacy and stamped their mark on the capital.
 Saddam City is now Sadr City, and Saddam Bridge was renamed al-Hassaneen Bridge, after revered Shi'ite figures.